Directory

 Profile

 Samuel N. Dorf, Ph.D. is a teacher, scholar, artist, parent, husband, advocate and friend.
-He currently serves as Acting Executive Director of the University Honors Program and Professor of Music at the University of Dayton.
-In 2025, he will begin an appointment as the Alumni Endowed Chair in the Humanities.
+He currently serves as the eighth endowed Alumni Chair in the Humanities and Professor of Music at the University of Dayton.
 Sam has enjoyed learning from and with his students and colleagues at the University of Dayton since 2010.
-As a scholar, he often writes on the continual performance and reinvention of music and dance from the ancient world and the complex relationship between scholars and their objects of study.
+As a scholar he often writes on the continual performance and reinvention of music and dance from the ancient world and the complex relationship between scholars and their objects of study.
 He wishes he could play the viola da gamba better and vows to keep practicing.
 He was honored to serve as President of the Academic Senate at UD from 2021 to 2023.
 In 2023 he was awarded the College of Arts and Sciences Award for Outstanding Service.
 He currently serves as the Treasurer of the American Musicological Society, and sits on the boards of the Dayton Performance Arts Alliance and the Anti-Defamation League’s Cleveland Office.
 Being a husband and a dad is still his favorite role.

 Research interests

-His current research interests include the performance of ancient music today, the history of musical historically-informed performance practice, music and dance relations and the intersections of music and culinary historiography.
+His current research interests include the performance of ancient musics today, the history of musical historically-informed performance practice, music and dance relations and the intersections of music and culinary historiography.

 Courses taught